robot670/Anirudh_BlueStamp_Portfolio/index.md

 **Description**

 For my first milestone, I completed the hardware of the robotic arm.
 I attached the servos, joysticks, and batteries to the Arduino.
 Using code that resets my servo positions to 90 degrees, I tested my servo movements.
 I also tested my joysticks by checking their inputs.
 I soldered a 5-pack battery pack to power my robotic arm.
 I used zip-ties to prevent tangling while keeping my wires together and more organized.

+I am using LK Cokoino MG90S micro DC servos to control the different parts of the arm.
+How do servos work How do joysticks work
+How does the HCO 5 work

 **Challenges**